menandmice/micetro_docs/guides/implementation/generic_dns_controller.rst

 The `genericDNS.py <https://github.com/menandmice/micetro_docs/blob/10.1/guides/implementation/genericDNS.py>`_ script implements the generic API and interfaces with the DNS server itself.

-4. Login to the M&M Management Console and add the new generic DNS server.
+4. Log in to the M&M Management Console and add the new generic DNS server.
 Select as Server Type "*Generic*".
 The name and optional IP address must point to the machine that runs the Generic DNS Server Controller.

 Limitations
 -----------

 Reading, modifying zone/server options, reading logs, clearing cache, controlling the server itself is not possible by the API yet.
-Depending on the connector script, only master zones are currently supported.
-That means no slave zones or special zones like forward or stub zones are supported for Amazon Route53, but slave zones are supported for :ref:`powerdns`.
+Depending on the connector script, only primary zones are currently supported.
+That means no secondary zones or special zones like forward or stub zones are supported for Amazon Route53, but secondary zones are supported for :ref:`powerdns`.

-Of course, the connector script could interface with a slave zone and return an error when Central tries to update the zone.
-However, the zone will show up as zone of the type "Master" in the M&M Suite.
-In other words, everything else than reading/writing/updating master zones and their zone data is currently not supported.
+Of course, the connector script could interface with a secondary zone and return an error when Central tries to update the zone.
+However, the zone will show up as zone of the type "Primary" in the M&M Suite.
+In other words, everything else than reading/writing/updating primary zones and their zone data is currently not supported.

 Available Connector Scripts
 ---------------------------